Costa Rica Mountain Homes for Sale: Your Guide to Elevated Living in Guanacaste & Beyond

 Before choosing:

-The draw is immediate: layered ridges, Pacific sunsets, valley fog, star-filled nights, and an abundance of wildlife.
+Life in Costa Rica’s mountain regions offers cooler temperatures, scenic views, abundant wildlife, fresh air, and a slower pace of living.
+Many residents enjoy outdoor recreation, gardening, hiking, birdwatching, and year-round access to nature.
 Mountain properties in Costa Rica often feature stunning views of valleys, forests, and nearby ocean landscapes, making them desirable for both living and investment.

 Above 1,500 ft, many properties have cooler temperatures, lower humidity, more breeze, and fewer insects.
 Arenal delivers lake and volcano views; San Isidro and Ojochal offer forest and river canyons; Dominical Beach adds mountain–ocean views.
 Daily living often means morning coffee outdoors, fruit trees, outdoor living rooms, pool time, waterfalls, and hot springs.